Kenneth Oxford: Early life

 Kenneth Oxford was born in Camberwell, London, and educated at Caldicott School, Lambeth.
-He joined the Royal Air Force in 1942 and served with RAF Bomber Command in southeast Asia until 1947.
+He joined the Royal Air Force during the Second World War in 1942 and served with RAF Bomber Command in southeast Asia until 1947.
 Oxford joined the Metropolitan Police after leaving the RAF, and within six months was transferred to CID to become a detective.
 In 1961 Oxford, by then a Sergeant, was bagman to Superintendent Basil Montague (Bob) Acott (1913 – 2001) in the A6 Murder investigation that led to the conviction of James Hanratty.

 In 1963 he took part in the Profumo affair investigation, arresting Christine Keeler on suspicion of perjury and conspiracy to pervert the course of justice.
 In 1966, as a Detective Chief Inspector Oxford assisted Detective Superintendent Charles Hewett in the investigation into the theft of pictures worth £2.75 million from the Dulwich Picture Gallery.
 In 1969 Oxford transferred to Northumbria Police to become its assistant chief constable.